 After refueling we continued cruising down the road where the brilliant scenery didn’t cease to end.
 After many more photos stops (and a few to catch our breath on the couple of uphills) we were sadly getting close to our final destination.
 But I wasn’t ready to go home just yet!

 With a bit of time up our sleeves before sunset we decided to stop in at one of the many small cafes that you’ll find dotted along the way.
 If you have time (and if you haven’t already) you must try a Colombian specialty, Chocolate caliente con Queso or Hot Chocolate with Cheese!!
 Its exactly what it sounds like and is as weird as you would imagine, if not weirder!
 Love it or hate it I guess, though I was closer to the latter.
 But you’ve got to try these things when you travel, if not just for the novelty factor, and was still nice to have a warm drink before the final stretch back to Popayan!

 After a final few kilometres of gently winding tarmac the trees and greenery transformed into the white-washed colonial houses of Popayan where we’d begun.
 We may have had wind crazed hair but we had huge smiles on our faces.
 It really felt like we had gone on our own adventure that day, discovering rural Colombian life and glimpsing at a world most travellers just hurtle by on their way to the next ‘big’ destination.
 Who would have expected so much from a nice leisurely roll down a hill!
 So simple but so perfect.

-This is the ideal tour for people who don’t do tours.
+This is the ideal tour for people who don’t do tours and easily one of the best things to do in backpacking in Colombia.
 Take your own time, make your own pace, do it the way you want, and have a great day out!
 I know we did!